Minneapolis Criminal Defense Law FAQ’s

-The Minneapolis criminal defense law firm of Keller Law Offices is dedicated to protecting clients’ legal rights and vigorously defending them against criminal charges.
+The Minneapolis criminal defense law firm of Keller Criminal Defense Attorneys is dedicated to protecting clients’ legal rights and vigorously defending them against criminal charges.
 We pride ourselves keeping our clients informed of their legal rights and the progress of their case.
 We take the time to adequately explain the legal and factual issues involved with a case so that our clients can make informed decisions.

-If you are facing Minnesota criminal charges, contact the Minneapolis criminal defense law firm of Keller Law Offices at (952) 913-1421 today to schedule a free consultation.
+If you are facing Minnesota criminal charges, contact the Minneapolis criminal defense law firm of Keller Criminal Defense Attorneys at (952) 913-1421 today to schedule a free consultation.
 In the meantime, below are answers to some of our most frequently asked questions.

 What should I do if I am arrested?

 If you are arrested, it is very important that you immediately speak with an attorney.
 Do not make a statement to the police or answer their questions without an attorney present.
-At Keller Law Offices, we are available 24 hours a day, seven days a week to advise clients following an arrest.
+At Keller Criminal Defense Attorneys, we are available 24 hours a day, seven days a week to advise clients following an arrest.
 Contact our office today at (952) 913-1421 to schedule a free consultation.

 What is the difference between a felony and misdemeanor?